Safety First

 In line with a conservative Airbus policy on the introduction of new technology, the manufacturer has carried out numerous tests, taking into consideration even the most exceptional scenarios, thereby exceeding the requirements defined in the above AMCs by a large margin.

-2 – The behaviour of composites in the face of operational threats
+2 – The behavior of composites in the face of operational threats

 In the course of its lifetime, an aircraft structure is exposed to a certain number of threats.
 Let us consider the main ones and the means put in place on the A350 XWB to mitigate these threats: